DFE-Digital/bat-design-history/app/mission-patches.md

   }, {
 text: "register placements 23",
 caption: "Collection of placement information for trainee teachers added to Register.
-December 2023" }]
+December 2023" } , {
+text: "register census 23",
+caption: "This patch celebrated the completion of the 2023/2024 Census" } , {
+}]
 }) }}